rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 Their differences are quite subtle.
 Thus, it’s worth once again pointing out the tasks each of them is particularly suited for, so you can compare them side by side:

-- Use `let` together with the safe call operator `?.` to execute a block of code only when the object you are working with is not null.Use a standalone let to turn an expression into a variable, limited to the scope of its lambda.
+- Use `let` together with the safe call operator `?.` to execute a block of code only when the object you are working with is not `null`.Use a standalone `let` to turn an expression into a variable, limited to the scope of its lambda.
 - Use `apply` to configure properties of your object using a builder-style API, e.g. when creating an instance.
 - Use `also` to execute additional actions that use your object, while passing the original object to further chained operations.
 - Use `with` to group function calls on the same object, without having to repeat its name.